DHTMLGoodies/ludoDB/examples/cities/readme.md

 three methods:

 * __getValidServices__: Static method returning array of available services, example: array('read');
-* __validateService__: Method returning true if passed service and arguments ar valid.
+* __validateArguments__: Method returning true if passed service and constructor arguments are valid.
+* __validateServiceData__: Method returning true if passed data are valid date for the service.
 * __cacheEnabled__: Returns true when the Request Handler is allowed to look into LudoDBCache for values.
 This is very useful if you have collections with lot's of expensive database queries.